RenderKit/embree/README.md

 You additionally have to install CMake 2.8.11 or higher and the developer version of GLUT.

-Under Mac OS\ X, all these dependencies can be installed using [MacPorts](http://www.macports.org/):
+Under Mac OS X, all these dependencies can be installed using [MacPorts](http://www.macports.org/):

     sudo port install cmake tbb freeglut

-Depending on you Linux distribution you can install these dependencies using `yum` or `apt-get`.
+Depending on your Linux distribution you can install these dependencies using `yum` or `apt-get`.
 Some of these packages might already be installed or might have slightly different names.